cgq-qgc/pyhelp/docs/installation.rst

 .. _sec_install_from_source:

-Install from source
+Run PyHELP from source
 ---------------------------------

-PyHELP is in an early stage of development and no version has been published yet.
-Therefore, the only way to use PyHELP currently is to clone it from our `GitHub repository`_ and run it from the source files after installing the `requirements`_ that are listed below.

-.. note::  PyHELP is currently available only on the Windows plateform and on
-           Python 3.6 64-bits.

-In summary:
+If you need to use PyHELP with another version of Python than 3.6 or if you are working on Linux or macOS, you will have to build and install PyHELP from source.
+Below is a step-by-step guide to achieve this.

 #.
-Install the PyHELP `requirements`_.
+Install PyHELP's `requirements`_.

    The recommended and easiest way to do this is with `Anaconda`_, a free and open source distribution of Python.